 |Special category data||

-Occasionally, when you supply us with copies of documents we need to open your account, we may inadvertently collect particularly sensitive data that the law treats differently.
+Occasionally, we may inadvertently collect particularly sensitive data that the law treats differently.
 This may include data pertaining to:

 - Racial or ethnic origin

 - Health Data